zorantica/dome/README.md

 ## How to install DOME
 It is strongly recommended to install DOME into separate database schema and provide only necessary grants.

-### Installation scripts
+### Initial install
-Download scripts from "install" folder and install them in provided order.
+Download scripts from "install/0000_initial_setup" folder and install them in provided order.

 Scripts:
 - 00 - db user (optional).sql